James Moll

 James Moll is an American director and producer of film documentaries and television documentaries.
 His documentary work has earned him an Academy Award, two Emmys, and a Grammy.
-Moll's production company, Allentown Productions Inc., has been based at Universal Studios since 1994, primarily producing non-fiction film and television projects.
-Moll also serves on the executive committee of the documentary branch of the Academy of Motion Picture Arts and Sciences, and serves as chair of the documentary award for the Directors Guild of America.
+Moll's production company, Allentown Productions Inc., was based at Universal Studios from 1994 to 2018, primarily producing non-fiction film and television projects.
+Moll also served for ten years on the executive committee of the documentary branch of the Academy of Motion Picture Arts and Sciences, and is the founding chair of the documentary committee for the Directors Guild of America.

 Early life and education

 Moll was born in Allentown, Pennsylvania and attended and graduated from the USC School of Cinematic Arts in 1987.